Indiana Territory: Achieving statehood

 On April 19, 1816, President James Madison approved an enabling act that the U.S. Congress passed on April 13.
 This act granted permission to convene a group of elected delegates tasked with drafting a state constitution, subject to the approval of U.S. Congress, that would establish the form of government for the new state.
 Elections of the forty-three delegates took place on May 13, 1816, and the constitutional convention assembled on June 10, 1816, in Corydon to begin their work.
 Convention delegates signed the state's first constitution on June 29, 1816, which immediately went into effect.

 Elections were held on August 5, 1816, to fill the offices of the new state government, including governor, lieutenant governor, a congressional representative, members of the Indiana General Assembly, and other offices.
-Jennings defeated Posey to become the first governor of Indiana; Christopher Harrison was elected the state's first lieutenant governor; and William Hendricks was elected to serve in the U.S. House of Representatives.
+Jennings defeated Posey to become the first governor of Indiana; Christopher Harrison (no relation to William Henry Harrison) was elected the state's first lieutenant governor; and William Hendricks was elected to serve in the U.S. House of Representatives.

 In November 1816 Congress approved the state constitution.
 The first session of the General Assembly for the state of Indiana convened on November 4, 1816.
 Jennings and Harrison were inaugurated on November 7, 1816.
 On the following day the state legislature elected James Noble and Waller Taylor to represent Indiana in the U.S. Senate.
 Hendricks, Noble, and Taylor were sworn into their congressional offices and took their seats in Congress in early December.
 The dissolution of the territorial government ended the existence of the Indiana Territory.
 On December 11, 1816, Madison signed the congressional resolution that formally admitted Indiana to the Union as the nineteenth state, and federal laws were formally extended to the new state on March 3, 1817.